obfuscar/docs/getting-started/configuration.rst

 SuppressIldasm      Whether to include an attribute for ILDASM to indicate that assemblies are obfuscated.
 AnalyzeXaml         Whether to analyze XAML related metadata for obfuscation.
 =================== ===========================================================

+The default values can be found in `source code <https://github.com/obfuscar/obfuscar/blob/2.2.30/Obfuscar/Settings.cs>`_ .

 Variables, InPath and OutPath
 -----------------------------